software-mansion-labs/react-native-css-animations/README.md

 }
 ```

+## Examples

+See how the examples where implemented in [our Example app](https://github.com/software-mansion-labs/react-native-css-animations/blob/main/example/src/App.tsx).

 ## Credits

-- The examples and animations were adopted from [Tailwind CSS](https://tailwindcss.com/docs/animation).
+Most of the examples and animations were adopted from [Tailwind CSS](https://tailwindcss.com/docs/animation).

+## React Native CSS Animations were brought to you by Software Mansion

+We are a software agency with experience in building web and mobile apps.
+Core React Native Contributors and experts in dealing with all kinds of React Native issues.
+We can help you build your next dream product – [Hire us](https://swmansion.com/contact/projects?utm_source=css-animations&utm_medium=readme).